tprrt/meta-exiguous/meta-exiguous/README.rst

 Mailing List
 ------------

-Send pull requests to openembedded-devel@lists.openembedded.org with '[meta-exiguous]' in the subject'
+Send pull requests to openembedded-devel@lists.openembedded.org with '[meta-tprrt]' in the subject'

-Feel free to ask any kind of questions but always prepend your email subject with "[meta-exiguous]".
+Feel free to ask any kind of questions but always prepend your email subject with "[meta-tprrt]".
 This is because we use the 'yocto' mailing list and not a perticular 'meta-exiguous' mailing list.

 To contribute to this layer you should send the patches for review to the